HypathBel/HypathBel/README.md

 - 👋 Hi, I’m @HypathBel
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in PHP and backend world.
-- 🌱 I’m currently learning C#, SQL, HTML5, CSS, Kotlin
+- 🌱 I’m currently learning PHP.
-- ♻️ I keep updating in Java
+- ♻️ I keep updating in Java and Kotlin.
-- 💞️ I’m looking to collaborate on an internship
+- 💞️ I’m looking to collaborate and keep working out my personal projects!
-- 📫 How to reach me isabelvillegas915@gmail.com (current email)
+- 📫 How to reach me isabelvillegas915@gmail.com (current personal email)

 <!---
 HypathBel/HypathBel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.